Manishnemade12/ALPHA/README.md

+#
-# AutoSpin 360 - Interactive Car Showcase
+ALPHA - Interactive Car Showcase

 Welcome to AutoSpin 360!
 This is a Next.js application designed to provide an interactive and engaging showcase for automobiles.
 It's built with modern web technologies to deliver a rich user experience.